 Program Assessment of Student Learning– 7:1

->

-> In order to promote the academic quality of the department’s programs, Chairs should coordinate with the Department’s Program Assessment Liaison in the regular assessment of student learning and in organizing external reviews.
+In order to promote the academic quality of the department’s programs, Chairs should coordinate with the Department’s Program Assessment Liaison (PAL)in the regular assessment of student learning and in organizing external reviews.

->

-> Ongoing Assessment Activities – 7:2
+Ongoing Assessment Activities – 7:2

 Each department should select a Program Assessment Liaison (PAL) to coordinate the assessment efforts.
 Due to the ongoing and continuous nature of assessment of student learning, it is recommended that the PAL is not also the chair.

 Each department has developed an Assessment Plan.
 These plans describe each department’s desired learning outcomes, assessment measures to be carried out, and methods of interpretation and reporting of data.
 Departments should annually review their assessment plan to determine which assessments will be carried out and by whom.
 If outcomes or assessment methods change, the department’s Assessment Plan document should be revised to reflect those changes.